tschaefer/finch/README.md

 finch provides a REST API to manage logging agents.
 The API is guarded by basic authentication.
 The credentials are provided while the stack deployment.

-The typical workflow to is to register a new agent.
+The typical workflow is to register a new agent.

 Providing a hostname and at least one log source is required.
 The log source can be one of